 The rule also spurred couples to construct fake reasons for their divorce in order to speed up the process.

 43% of respondents claimed that the fault given in their divorce proceedings was not related to the real reason of separation, making the entire need to show fault a facade.

 When does the new legislation come into effect?

-Despite the legislation passing through the commons, it won’t take effect until Autumn 2021.
+After passing through the commons, the legislation was due to take effect in Autumn 2021.
+However, this date has now been delayed, and we anticipate the introduction of no-fault divorce in the spring of 2022.
 This is because time is needed to carefully implement the new rules so that it doesn’t compromise any ongoing divorce proceedings.

 Goodwins Family Law Solicitors are a team of experienced and licensed solicitors whose expertise span a wide range of family law services, including divorce law, international divorce and separation agreements.
 We have over 25 years’ experience in the industry and understand the emotional impact of a divorce on a family.
 We guide you through your divorce in a sensitive and professional manner, ensuring you receive all the support you need during the process.